pjotrp/deploy/README.md

 message to that host using the password.
 Here, hostname will be the default message queue and that can be overridden with the `--host` switch.

+## Locking

+sheepdog_rsync command has an option for using borg locks.

 # Extra info

 ## Developing a new notification service